Pork tenderloin medallions served with camembert, cider & mustard sauce, rich creamy and all in around 25 minutes, the perfect midweek meal.

-Pork Tenderloin Slices with Camembert Sauce.
+Pork Tenderloin Slices with a Mustard and Camembert Sauce

 When it comes to a quick-cooking piece of meat pork tenderloin or fillet is a wonderful choice.